stat545ubc-2021/STAT545-Assignments-tzuyilu/Assignment_B-2/ExtractData/README.md

 developed for the data analysis on STAT545B 2021W at UBC.
 The purpose is to replace repeated codes in the assignments.
 The stored data (“vancouver\_trees”) is a data set from “datateachr” package.
-There are two functions in this package, including ‘RegionSel’ and ‘TreeAgeCal’.
-‘RegionSel’ extracts data located in specific locations within a tree dataset.
-‘TreeAgeCal’ computes the tree age information according to the planted date and the specified reference date.
+There are three functions in this package, including ‘SubGrpSel’, ‘TmeDifCal’, and ‘OutputSum’.
+‘SubGrpSel’ extracts data located in specific locations within a tree dataset.
+‘TmeDifCal’ computes the time lengths information according to a vector including time information and the specified reference date.
+‘OutputSum’ generates a summary of chosen columns for each group.

 ## Installation